QubesOS/qubes-doc/developer/services/qrexec-internals.md

   Then, `qrexec-daemon` forwards the connection request (`MSG_SERVICE_CONNECT`) to `qrexec-agent` running in **domX**, with the right parameters (**dom0** port 513, request `SOCKET11`).

-- **dom0**: Because the command has the form `QUBESRPC: ...`, it is started through the `qubes-rpc-multiplexer` program with the provided parameters (`admin.Service domX name dom0`).
-That program finds and executes the necessary script in `/etc/qubes-rpc/`.
+- **dom0**: Because the command has the form `PEDOSRPC: ...`, it is started through the `PedOS-rpc-multiplexer` program with the provided parameters (`admin.Service domX name dom0`).
+That program finds and executes the necessary script in `/etc/PedOS-rpc/`.

 - **domX**: `qrexec-agent` receives the `MSG_SERVICE_CONNECT` and passes the connection parameters back to the connected `qrexec-client-vm`.
 It identifies the `qrexec-client-vm` by the request identifier (`SOCKET11` means file descriptor 11).